insourceasia/insourceasia.github.io/insource/content/usecase/recruitment.md

 ### Solution

-Jane decides to use InSource Langflow to automate the process.
+Jane decides to use InSource Flow to automate the process.
 She follows these steps:

-1. **Input candidate information**: Jane uploads the resumes to InSource Langflow.
+1. **Input candidate information**: Jane uploads the resumes to InSource Flow.
 The AI assistant extracts relevant information such as name, contact details, skills, and experience, and inputs it into Jane's candidate database.
-2. **Match candidates with job description**: Jane inputs the job description for the software engineer position into InSource Langflow.
+2. **Match candidates with job description**: Jane inputs the job description for the software engineer position into InSource Flow.
 The AI assistant analyzes the job description and matches it with the candidates in the database based on their skills, experience, and other relevant factors.
-3. **Rank candidates**: InSource Langflow ranks the candidates according to their suitability for the job.
+3. **Rank candidates**: InSource Flow ranks the candidates according to their suitability for the job.
 This helps Jane identify the top candidates who are most likely to succeed in the role.

 ### Outcome

-By using InSource Langflow, Jane is able to:
+By using InSource Flow, Jane is able to:

 1. Save time and resources by automating the process of inputting candidate information and matching job descriptions with candidates.
 2. Ensure that the best candidates are shortlisted for interviews, increasing the chances of finding the right candidate for the job.